nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 | container_bool | edge  | interacted with a barrel/chest/enderchest/shulker_box/trap_chest//blast_furnace/furnace/smoker//dispenser/dropper/hopper

 # How It Works
-Minecraft provides a lot of scores that automatically count the player actions (the amount of jumps, meters traveled, etc).
+Minecraft provides a lot of scores that automatically count the player actions (the amount of jumps, centimeters walked, etc).
 In another word, the game increments these scores automatically every time the player performs some action. \
 I use a set of `helper` scores to count those values. \
 I use a set of `bool` scores to record the boolean output. \
 Every time the `helper` increases above 0, I set `bool` to 1 and reset `helper` to 0. \